 What is Orange Chicken?

-Orange Chicken is a popular dish in Chinese-American cuisine, characterized by its crispy fried chicken pieces coated in a sweet, tangy orange sauce.
-It delivers a delightful combination of flavors that many food lovers find irresistible.
+Orange Chicken is a dish in Chinese-American food made of crispy fried chicken pieces coated in a sweet tangy orange sauce.
+People love the combo of flavors and textures.

 Where did Orange Chicken originate?